Mozart Violin Sonata K378: Transcribed for Cello

 Of the 16 Mozart violin sonatas presented on this website in version for cello, only two have been transposed down from their original key in order to make them more playable.
 This K378 sonata is one of them (the other is K454).
 In both cases the transposition is down a minor third, which gives us the double advantage of simultaneously lowering the register and removing three flats from the key signature.
 In this sonata, we thus go from the original Bb major into G major (Eb to C major for the slow movement).

 It’s a shame that so much of this sonata lies so awkwardly in its original key (try it – the original key transpositions are also available on this page), but in fact the transposition down is not particularly problematic.
 With electronic pianos the original piano part can be used with the “transposition button”, but on normal pianos we don’t have this possibility.
 Therefore the piano part has been rewritten here in the new key.
-This transposed piano part might pose a problem for pianists (for whom it will certainly be confusing to learn/play it in two different keys).
+This transposed piano part might pose a problem for those pianists who already know the sonata (for whom it will certainly be confusing to learn/play it in two different keys).
 The rewriting of a piano part is more laborious than the rewriting of just a cello part, but when the reward is making such a wonderful sonata – probably one of the most beautiful in the Aladdin’s cave of Mozart’s violin sonatas – suddenly and definitively playable on the cello, then that rewriting effort was certainly worthwhile!

 What an extraordinarily beautiful movement this is: the diamond on the crown of the royal jewels?
 The difficulties (substantial) of this movement come more from the fast semiquaver passages than from high register playing.
 Therefore, in the “Easier Version”, apart from the transposition down an octave of some entire high passages, quite a few isolated note changes have been made.
 Often, to avoid having to transpose down an entire passage just for one or two isolated high notes, those individual notes have been transposed down an octave or substituted for other notes.
 This rewriting was considered the least unsatisfactory of the possible simplifications.